foerdebaumarkt/fb-sw-click-collect/docs/click_collect_flow_plan.md

 ### Staff Recipient Fallbacks

 - If the store email is empty, fall back to the Shopware admin email (system config or primary admin user).
+- Snapshot includes the resolved store email on order placement so Flow Builder uses the captured address first.
 - If the store name is empty, fall back to the admin company/name (or the email if no name exists).

 ### Additional Flow: Ready-for-pickup Notification